sabertazimi/awesome-notes/programming/web/css/cssAdvancedNotes.md

 - Avoid @import:
   - In your HTML;
   - but in CSS especially;
-  - and beware of oddities with the Preload Scanner.
+  - and beware of oddities with the PreLoad Scanner.
 - Be wary of synchronous CSS and JavaScript order:
   - JavaScript defined after CSS won’t run until CSSOM is completed;
   - so if your JavaScript doesn’t depend on your CSS;